Volunteer Builder Information Packet

 Safety on the worksite is an important issue.
 We’ll spend time each morning briefing the teams of what to expect for the day and remind them of proper safety precautions.
 In addition, each house will be assigned a Safety Coordinator that is in charge of eradicating any precarious items or potential hazards.

 We obtain supplemental medical insurance for volunteers during the time we are in Mexico.
 We suggest you also check with your primary medical insurance carrier, if any, and familiarize yourself with their travel rules and be sure to carry your insurance card.

 In order to join our official roster, please complete the volunteer form.
 This gives us all your information so we can purchase travel insurance, give us your emergency contact and also has the Volunteer Waiver, which needs to be acknowledged by each person.
 Here’s the link to that form:

 Once you arrive in Tijuana, we take care of everything.
 Lodging, meals, snacks, van rental, gas, supplies, travel insurance, miscellaneous expenses.
-As a result, we ask each volunteer to pay $50 per day they’re there.
-It’s our break-even point.
 These payments can be made via check or below.

 Spread the Word